Visit Merseyside Youth AssociationMYA

 The programme’s content has been guided by parents of young people who have died by suicide, children and young people’s participation groups and mental health professionals.
 Its development was funded by the Liverpool CDOP (Child Death Overview Panel) in response to growing concerns about the number of children and young people who end up looking to suicide as the only answer to the difficulties they are facing.

-This training has been designed to help professionals working with children and young people to spot the signs of a young person at risk of suicide and, more importantly, to build confidence in professionals to talk openly with young people about suicide.
+As professionals, we must realise every young person is at risk.
+There are things we can look out for that will indicate to us that certain young people are particularly vulnerable when it comes to suicide.
+This training has been designed to help professionals working with children and young people spot the signs of a young person at risk of suicide and, more importantly, to build confidence in professionals to talk openly with young people about suicide.

 Suicide prevention strategy for England: 2023 to 2028